DataDog/dd-agent-comp-experiments/doc/defining.md

   Users can assume that any mutable value returned by a component will not be modified by the user or the component after it is returned.
   Similarly, any mutable value passed to a component will not be later modified either by the component or the caller.
   Any deviation from these defaults should be clearly documented.

-  It can be surprisingly hard to avoid mutating data -- for example, `append(..)` surprisingly mutates its first argument.
+  _Note: It can be surprisingly hard to avoid mutating data -- for example, `append(..)` surprisingly mutates its first argument.
   It is also hard to detect these bugs, as they are often intermittent, cause silent data corruption, or introduce rare data races.
-  Where performance is not an issue, prefer to copy mutable input and outputs to avoid any potential bugs.
+  Where performance is not an issue, prefer to copy mutable input and outputs to avoid any potential bugs._

 * Precise information about goroutines and blocking.
   Users can assume that methods do not block indefinitely, so blocking methods should be documented as such.
-  Methods that invoke callbacks should be clear about how the callback is invoked: is it OK for the callback to block?
+  Methods that invoke callbacks should be clear about how the callback is invoked, and what it might do.
+  For example, document whether the callback can block, and whether it might be called concurrently with other code.

 * Precise information about channels.
   Is the channel buffered?